Khloe Kardashian, Tristan Thompson, Lamar Odom Meet Up Ends In A Fight

 Lamar Odom, 37, reportedly “rocked up with a couple of his buddies” for the meeting with the Cleveland Cavaliers player, 25, and things quickly got ugly.

-Both men felt protective over Kardashian and Lamar Odom has said in the past that he wished he could win back Khloe’s love.
+Both men felt protective over Kardashian, and Lamar Odom has said in the past that he wished he could win back Khloe’s love.

 “She didn’t count on how snarky and hostile Lamar was going to be, plus how super-protective Tristan acted in return.”